Call Me Back

 Who can be a Beneficiary?

+A discretionary trust can have one or more beneficiaries, including individuals, charities, and even future generations.
 Beneficiaries of a discretionary trust can be anyone, even unborn individuals.
 They can be specific individuals or classes such as children and grandchildren, giving flexibility in estate planning.
 Beneficiaries can also be future descendants and vulnerable family members who need financial support.
+The trust may also name potential beneficiaries—those who may benefit from the trust in the future, but who do not have an automatic right to receive assets.
+Only when the trustees decide to distribute funds do potential beneficiaries become actual beneficiaries.

 Assets in a discretionary trust are outside the beneficiaries’ estates so assets are protected and used as intended.